jina-ai/docs/chapters/peas-and-pods.rst

    :keywords: Jina, pea, pod

 .. note:: This guide assumes you have a basic understanding of Jina, if you haven't, please check out `Jina 101 <https://101.jina.ai>`_ first.
+.. note:: This guide assumes you have a basic understanding of Parallelization inside Jina, if you haven't, please check out `Parallelization in Jina <../parallel>`_ first.

 .. contents:: Table of Contents
     :depth: 2